SwiftGL/OpenGL/README.md

 The SwiftGL OpenGL loader provides you with direct calls to the OpenGL functions.
 There's no translation layer required to provide the syntactical sugar.
 Because Swift has first-class support for working with C, there's no performance penalty for crossing languages.

+## Regenerate OpenGL loading code

+From the root directory of the package execute:
+`./.build/x86_64-unknown-linux/debug/glgen .`